ThomasVon2021/blikvm-site/docs/en/flashing_os.md

 ## Download the image

-!!! info "Currently, BLIKVM OS is available for all versions, while PiKVM OS is only provided for v1, v2, and v3.
-Users who need to run PiKVM on v4 can refer to this [doc](https://github.com/RainCat1998/Bli-PiKVM)."
+!!! info "Users who need to run PiKVM on v4 by yourself can refer to this [doc](https://github.com/RainCat1998/Bli-PiKVM)."

 ### BLIKVM software
 !!! info "You can find BliKVM v1 CM4, v2 PCIe, v3 HAT, v4 Allwinner BLIKVM software image, v1 v2 v3 use a same image."